Does it Matter Where You Get Your MBA?

 Comparing Investments in Education

 Most of us are familiar with the phrase return on investment (ROI), the profit from an investment relative to the amount invested.
-This financial ratio is a metric, or performance measure.
+This financial ratio is a metric or performance measure.
 Usually expressed as percentages, the results of ROI calculations help investors evaluate and compare investments.

 One way to express this ratio is through a simple formula:

 This simple percentage expression permits easy, standardized comparison of payoffs and returns from different investments.
 However, it’s also limited.
 A key restriction is that, unlike powerful approaches such as the usually superior (but more complex) discounted cash flow model, simple ROI calculations don’t account for the time value of money or interest on the investment.
-That’s why combining a simple ROI analysis with other metrics valuing an investment over time generally offers more accurate and comprehensive insights.
+That’s why combining a simple ROI analysis with other metrics that value an investment over time generally offers more accurate and comprehensive insights.

 Nevertheless, simple ROI valuation analysis remains popular because of its straightforward versatility.
-Accordingly, one can apply simple ROI percentage calculations to help value and compare educational investments like university degrees such as MBAs and specialized business master’s degrees.
+Accordingly, one can apply simple ROI percentage calculations to help value and compare educational investments like university degrees, such as MBAs and specialized business master’s degrees.

 Six Studies Comparing MBA Programs as Investments